Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/ObjectCreationAndInheritance/2ObjectCreationBasic.md

 const user2 = userCreator("Tim",5)
 user1.increment()
 ```
-//WHat does 'this' get auto assigned to?
+What does 'this' get auto assigned to?
 The global 'window' object, since inner function add1 is called by increment and not by user1.
 To fix this u can use call or apply
 ```
 function userCreator(name,score){